Geats: Early history

 The earliest known surviving mention of the Geats appears in Ptolemy (2nd century AD), who refers to them as Goutai.
-In the 6th century, Jordanes writes of the Gautigoths and Ostrogoths (the Ostrogoths of Scandza); and Procopius refers to Gautoi.
+In the 6th century, Jordanes wrote of the Scandinavian Gautigoth or Gauthigoth, and Ostrogothae in his Getica.
+Also in the 6th century, Procopius referred to Gautoi in Scandinavia.
 The Norse Sagas know them as Gautar; Beowulf and Widsith as Gēatas.

 Beowulf and the Norse sagas name several Geatish kings, but only Hygelac finds confirmation in Liber Monstrorum where he is referred to as "Rex Getarum" and in a copy of Historiae Francorum where he is called "Rege Gotorum".
-These sources concern a raid into Frisia, ca 516, which is also described in Beowulf.
-C. 551, some decades after Hygelac's raid, Jordanes described the Geats as a nation which was "bold, and quick to engage in war".
+These sources concern a raid into Frisia in about 516, which is also described in Beowulf.
+In about 551, some decades after Hygelac's raid, Jordanes described the Geats as a nation which was "bold, and quick to engage in war".

 The Anglo-Saxon settlement of Britain included many North Germanic people who were losers in the brutal tribal warfare of Scandinavia.
-The place-name -gate marks the site of Geatish settlement, often alongside strategically important Roman roads and nearby Visigothic and/or Jutish settlements.
+The place-name -gate marks the site of Geatish settlement, often alongside strategically important Roman roads and nearby Visigothic or Jutish settlements.
 Defeated Jutes like Hengest and his brother Horsa fled to Kent, while Geats defeated by encroaching Swedes moved to Yorkshire where they founded Gillingshire by the Tees, originally the settlement of the Geatlings.
 It has also been suggested that East Anglia was settled by Geats at this time, or by Wulfings who also came from Götaland, bringing the traditions of Beowulf with them.

 Any peace that eventually settled in southern Scandinavia was most likely due to exhaustion, and a Danish archaeologist has summarized that in the mid-6th century, and after, Scandinavia "went down to hell".
 Scandinavian wares appear to have stopped arriving in England, c.
 550, suggesting that contact was broken.